Top 10 Best Towns in Lake Como You Can’t Miss

 The gorgeous lakeside settlement of Varenna is on the east side of Lake Como, around 60 km (37 miles) north of Milan and just 15 minutes by ferry from Bellagio.

-The town has a direct train connection to Milan, which makes Varenna one of the easiest towns to reach if you’re considering a Lake Como day trip from Milan, and it’s also one of the best places to stay in Lake Como thanks to its amazing transport links.
+The town has a direct train connection to Milan, which makes Varenna one of the easiest towns to reach if you’re considering a Lake Como day trip from Milan.
+It’s also one of the best places to stay in Lake Como thanks to its amazing transport links.

 Similar to Bellagio, Varenna is also home to two gorgeous villas that you absolutely have to include in your Lake Como itinerary.